rundeck/docs/docs/manual/user-management/user-classes.md

 ## Overview

-User Class Management allows Process Automation customers to assign users to User Classes which act as a super-set of ACL enforcement and licensing seat management.
+User Class Management allows Runbook Automation customers to assign users to User Classes which act as a super-set of ACL enforcement and licensing seat management.
 Each class enforces a pre-set collection of restrictions across all customer defined projects.
 The Class Management module included as part of the User Management features will allow customers to assign users to classes to fit their use cases.

 ![User Class Screen](/assets/img/user-classes.png)